-Unofficial transcripts, course descriptions and/or the school's catalog/school's URL for an electronic catalog must accompany a Transfer Credit and Evaluation form for initial evaluation and be submitted by 4th day of the first course.
+Unofficial transcripts, course descriptions and/or the school's catalog/school's URL for an electronic catalog should be provided to the Registrar's Office for initial evaluation.
+To complete a final transfer credit evaluation, the Registrar's Office must receive an official copy of all applicable transcripts.

-- An official transcript must be received directly from the prior institution before the end of the first term of enrollment. - Transcripts received after this time may be denied eligibility for official transfer credit evaluation.
+An official transcript must be received before the start date of the course for which transfer credit is sought. • Transcripts received after the course start date may be denied eligibility for official transfer credit evaluation.